UndercoverComputing/linux-configs/Dell/Arch/waybar.md

 ```

 ### Network configurator
-  1. `sudo pacman -S nm-connection-editor`
-  2. Edit waybar so that: pressing the Network icon opens nmtui, and pressing the vpn icon opens nm-connection-editor.
+Edit waybar so that: pressing the Network icon opens nmtui, and pressing the vpn icon opens nm-connection-editor.

 ### Modify waybar config
 I had to make **alot** of changes to the waybar config.
 Custom VPN module, css changes, converted hyprland modules to sway modules, changed termperature sensor, etc. Updated changes on my github.